 TMJ Disease Progression

-Nobody wakes up one day and says, “Wow, today I think I’d like to go get a new hip or knee or tmj.”
+Nobody wakes up one day and says, “Wow, today I think I’d like to go get a new knee.”
 Like any part of the human body, if a system is not healthy and stable, then it’s slowly and surely degenerating.
-Just as a hip or knee can degenerate to the point where they eventually require total replacement, so does the temporomandibular joint.
+And just as a knee can degenerate to the point where it requires total replacement, so can the temporomandibular joint.

 Just the hard facts

 Presented below are the facts.
-They’re presented here not to scare you or convince you to pursue treatment, as we believe everyone should and can make their own choices regarding their life, health and finances.
-At the Atlanta Center for TMJ we only choose to work with patients we believe we can help and who have the means and desire to get better.
-Only you can decide if this is the right time and the right place for you.
+They’re presented here not to scare you or convince you to pursue treatment, as we believe everyone should make their own choices regarding their health and finances.

 It starts innocently enough